 People want to be inspired and passionate about their pursuit, their future and the future of their organization.
 History has shown that people will follow an inspirational leader to extreme depths, even if the base of the inspiration is misguided.
-To inspire the CEO of Pepsi to leave his high profile job and come to work for Apple, Steve Jobs asked; “Do you want to sell sugar water for the rest of your life, or do you want to change the world?”
+To inspire the CEO of Pepsi to leave his high-profile job and come to work for Apple, Steve Jobs asked; “Do you want to sell sugar water for the rest of your life, or do you want to change the world?”

 An excellent technique to inspire is through storytelling, an acquired art form.
 Persons who lack charisma can learn to become inspirational.
 Stories are terrific venues for presenting a theme the leader wants to put forth.
 People listen to stories, especially stories that communicate on an emotional level.
 But, storytelling is only one way to be inspirational.
-Sharing the vision, displaying the competence, being honest and incorporating all the characteristics above and in Part II will make you a strong, respected and sustainable leader.
+Sharing the vision, displaying the competence, being honest and incorporating all the characteristics above and in the next section will make you a strong, respected and sustainable leader.

 We have already discussed the Honesty, Vision, Competence, Inspirational attributes of leadership.
 We continue in this section with a discussion of the remaining leadership characteristics.